socadk/design-practice-repository/artifact-templates/DPR-UserStory.md

 ### Hints and Pitfalls to Avoid

 * Do not create models or specifications as an excuse for interactions and conversations with end users of the software under construction.
 When creating libraries, frameworks, or APIs, the client developers are your users.
-* Do not confuse benefit with outcome in the third part of the who-what-why template.
+* Do not confuse benefit with outcome in the third part of the role-feature-benefit template.
 The [glossary entry at the Agile Alliance](https://www.agilealliance.org/glossary/user-story-template/) clearly states: "So that (why they want to accomplish that thing)".
+The benefit should outline (business) impact and not formally specify a postcondition or computation result (other practices and templates such as [given-when-then](https://www.agilealliance.org/glossary/gwt/) can be used for that).
 * Continuously update the stories while learning about users and their requirements.
 * [INVEST](https://www.agilealliance.org/glossary/invest) in story quality.
 * Practice [Story Splitting](../activities/DPR-StorySplitting.md) to make stories fit into single sprints/iterations (and to identify candidate components for [architecture modeling](../activities/DPR-ArchitectureModeling.md), including potential [API endpoints](SDPR-CandidateEndpointList.md)).
 Also consider story mapping and example mapping.

 ### Origins and Signs of Use
-The role-feature-benefit template usage is rather easy to spot.
+The role-feature-benefit template usage is rather easy to spot; whether or note INVEST is achieved requires a little more effort.

-Presence or mention of three Cs [Card, Conversation, Confirmation](https://www.agilealliance.org/glossary/three-cs) can also indicate use.
+The presence of one or more of the "three Cs" [Card, Conversation, Confirmation](https://www.agilealliance.org/glossary/three-cs) can also indicate use.

+See [glossary entry](https://www.agilealliance.org/glossary/user-story-template/) at the Agile Alliance for "Origins" information.

 ### Related Artifacts and Practices (incl.
 Alternatives)